The Best (and Worst) Types of Fitness Intro Offers

 It comes as no surprise that growing your fitness business takes a ton of planning and hard work.
 You’ve already incorporated fitness software into your studio to make your business more visible to the masses and to provide an easy way for your loyal customers to book a class—but you’ve probably also realized there is an untapped market out there.
 The folks who haven’t made it to your studio just yet.
 So, how do you get your studio to stand out and get them to give your space a go?

-That’s where introductory offers come into play.
+That’s where intro offers come into play.

 With a strong strategy that includes enticing introductory offers, converting new customers doesn’t have to be difficult.
 An introductory offer is any kind of promotion given to new clients the first time they purchase a class and is often used as a retention tactic.
 These offers encourage clients to step foot in your studio by helping them get over any fears of committing to a long-term membership—they can also provide great value to a client who may still be on the fence about embarking upon a new fitness venture.